FeliceRivarez/FeliceRivarez/README.md

 Private repos other than course repos are for research purposes.
 Though I'd very much like to make them public, it remains unknown whether I am allowed to do so, considering research ethics and anonymity of paper submissions.
 For now, I simply use these repos for code backup and version control.

+I am considering making a homepage for myself, probably in Dec.
+2024, mostly for my upcoming technical blogs and research-related inspirations.
+Other contents may include a gallery, a TODO list, etc.

 <!---
 FeliceRivarez/FeliceRivarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.